 This is a super valuable one, because people don’t give money away to companies they don’t trust.
 So, you need to get to the bottom of what trust means to your target audience and how you can build it.

 I’ll give you a tip: no matter who your audience is, having a consistent brand experience will always help build trust.
 Cohesive branding builds loyalty.
-You can find more about that in my free e-course, #1WkBrand.

 But, there’s other ways to build trust that are specific to your target.
 Is it just through word of mouth?
 What about a Facebook page with lots of likes?
 What about countless blog posts on related topics?
 What about listing your awards and accolades, or testimonials?
 There are ways to establish yourself a resource and a reliable form of information.
 It might be something simple, or it might be a more complex way - like that free e-course I just mentioned.
 It took a good amount of work on my part, but it puts an email from me, filled with useful information and actionable steps every day for 7 days.
 You begin to know me, and get used to me, and see me as someone that is a resource through that course.
 Do your potential clients need something like that to affirm that you are "the real deal"?